SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Also, having a good reputation for compliance can make your business more attractive to potential partners and investors who are looking for ethical companies.

 Following reputational damage, you may also see a decline in your customer base.
-Customers who are irritated by non-compliant communication practices are more likely to opt out and seek services or products from your competitors.
+Customers who are irritated by non-compliant communication practices are more likely to seek services or products from your competitors.

-Cold texting, or sending unsolicited marketing type text messages to customers who haven’t agreed to receive them, is illegal.
-Businesses must obtain consent to avoid legal penalties.
+Cold texting, or sending unsolicited marketing-type text messages to customers who haven’t agreed to receive them, is illegal.

-There are two critical sets of regulations that govern the use of telecommunications, including text messaging.
-Here’s a breakdown of each:
+There are two sets of regulations that govern the use of telecommunications, including text messaging.
+Here’s a quick breakdown of each:

-The TCPA was enacted in 1991 by the Federal Communications Commission (FCC) in the United States to address a growing number of consumer complaints about telemarketing calls.
+TCPA was enacted in 1991 by the Federal Communications Commission (FCC) in the United States to address a growing number of consumer complaints about telemarketing phone calls.

 The CTIA is a trade association representing the wireless communications industry in the U.S. Their guidelines extend beyond basic compliance to offer marketers detailed instructions for better customer experience in SMS marketing.

-SMS compliance is essential for businesses to maintain good relationships with customers and avoid legal issues.
+SMS compliance is essential for businesses to maintain healthy relationships with customers and avoid legal issues.
 However, several common pitfalls can jeopardize compliance efforts.

 Cart Abandonment Messages